-Wilmington-Based Reeds’ Refuge Center Connects Underprivileged Youth With the Arts
+Wilmington’s Reeds’ Refuge Center Supports Underprivileged Youth

 Photos courtesy of Reeds’ Refugee Center.

 Get content like this delivered to your inbox by signing up for our FREE email newsletter here.

 Growing up in Wilmington’s rough Riverside neighborhood, Frederick Reed used his ears to overcome the things he didn’t want his eyes to see.

 Music was his refuge from the “guns and drugs and poverty,” providing a soundtrack that allowed him to believe more was possible for him and that negatives could be overcome with the beats and melodies and lyrics he heard—and later created himself.